A Density Independent Formulation of Smoothed Particle Hydrodynamics: Numerical Experiments

 where

 and $C_{\rm CFL} = 0.3$.

-For the standard SPH, we first evaluated the densities of particles using Eq. \ref{eq:ssph:density:ind_h}.
-Then, we calculated the pressure gradient and the time-derivative of the internal energy using Eqs. \ref{eq:ssph:eular:ind_h} and \ref{eq:ssph:energy:ind_h}.
-In our new SPH, we evaluated $q$ using Eq. \ref{eq:esph:q} first, and then we calculated the pressure gradient and the time derivative of the internal energy using Eqs. \ref{eq:esph:eular} and \ref{eq:esph:energy:U}.
-We used Eq. \ref{eq:visc:pi2} as the artificial viscosity term in both cases and we adopted $\alpha = 1$.
+For the standard SPH, we first evaluated the densities and kernel sizes of particles using Eq. \ref{eq:ssph:density:ind_h} and iteration.
+Then, we calculated the pressure gradient and the time-derivative of the internal energy using Eqs. \ref{eq:ssph:euler:ind_h} and \ref{eq:ssph:energy:ind_h}.
+In DISPH, we computed $q$ using Eq. \ref{eq:disph:q} and kernel sizes first, and then we calculated the pressure gradient and the time derivative of the internal energy using Eqs. \ref{eq:disph:euler} and \ref{eq:disph:energy:U}.
+For most of tests, we used a special DISPH which adopt $q$ as a fundamental value.
+We investigated the advantages of the generalized DISPH and the grad-h term in the strong shock test in \S \ref{sec:explosion}.
+We used Eq. \ref{eq:visc:pi2} as the artificial viscosity term in both cases and we adopted $\alpha = 1$ as a fiducial value.
+In the loop where we compute $q$, we also compute smoothed mass densities since they are used in the calculation of the artificial viscosity term.
 The Balsara switch was also applied.
-To avoid the tensile instability, we used a first derivative of the kernel which has a cuspy core \citep{ThomasCouchman1992}.
+To avoid the pairing instability, we used a first derivative of the kernel which has a cuspy core \citep{ThomasCouchman1992}.
+Note that this modification leads to an inconsistent sound speed and other quantities within $s = |\boldsymbol r - \boldsymbol r'|/h < 2/3$ \citep[See footnote 8 in][]{Price2012Review}.
+The essential solution is to use kernels which do not show the pairing instability, for instance, the kernel proposed by \citet{Read+2010} and Wendland kernels \citep{DehnenAly2012}.

 The kernel size of each particle is determine to keep the number of neighbor particles within the range of $32 \pm 2$.
-As an exception, in the one dimensional tests shown in \S \ref{sec:shocktube}, the kernel size is evaluated by
+As an exception, in the one-dimensional tests shown in \S \ref{sec:shocktube}, the kernel size is evaluated by